Toronto Pearson International Airport: In popular culture

 In 1987, English rock band Pink Floyd used a hangar at the airport for rehearsals for their A Momentary Lapse of Reason Tour.

-A photograph taken by George Hunter of the Terminal at Toronto Pearson International Airport is included on the Voyager Golden Record, carried on the Voyager 1 and Voyager 2 interstellar space probes.
+A photograph taken by George Hunter of the original Terminal 1 (Aeroquay One) at Toronto Pearson International Airport is included on the Voyager Golden Record, carried on the Voyager 1 and Voyager 2 interstellar space probes.

 Rush

 Canadian rock trio Rush had an instrumental piece titled "YYZ," which is on their 1981 album Moving Pictures.
 Two of the band's members, Geddy Lee and Alex Lifeson, are natives of Toronto.
 The song, often requested by fans, was frequently played by the band in concert as an encore.

 A VHF omnidirectional range system at the airport broadcasts the YYZ identifier code in Morse code, which the band once heard when Lifeson was flying them into the airport.
 The band's drummer, Neil Peart, said in interviews that the rhythm stuck with them.
 Peart and Lee have both said, "It's always a happy day when YYZ appears on our luggage tags."

 The piece's introduction repeatedly renders "Y-Y-Z" in Morse code using various musical arrangements.

-In 2023, a Rush-themed specialty bar opened in the airport's Terminal 1 near the 7-Eleven.
+In 2023, a Rush-themed specialty bar opened in the airport's Terminal 1.
 The bar, Henderson Brewing@YYZ, is run by the craft brewery Henderson Brewery, based at the southern end of Junction Triangle in Toronto.

 Rush also released a music video in 2022 of the band performing "YYZ" atop the CN Tower to mark the 40th anniversary of the release of Moving Pictures.